State Space Closure: Revisiting Endless Online Level Generation via Reinforcement Learning: Online Level Generation via RL

-It is natural to model the OLG task as a Markov decision process (MDP) and apply RL approaches to train online level designers \cite{khalifa2020pcgrl,shu2021experience}.
-However, previous work of procedural content generation via reinforcement learning (PCGRL) \cite{khalifa2020pcgrl,werneck2020generating,earle2021learning,susanto2021applying,zakaria2022procedural} often models an action as a one-tile mutation, which makes it not efficient enough to realise real-time generation.
-Motivated by this, EDRL~\cite{shu2021experience} employs a trained GAN \cite{volz2018evolving} as a segment generator and models the RL designer's action space as the latent space of this GAN.
-At the $\ith{i}$ step of the MDP, the RL designer observes $n$ previous level segments in latent vector representation $s_i = z_{i-n} \oplus \cdots \oplus z_{i-1}$, where $\oplus$ denotes the vector concatenating, and then decides an action, a latent vector $a_i$ ($\forall i > 0, z_i \gets a_i$), as the input to the GAN (i.e., segment generator).
+It is natural to model the OLG task as an MDP and apply RL to train online level generators \cite{khalifa2020pcgrl,shu2021experience}.
+However, previous works on procedural content generation via reinforcement learning (PCGRL) \cite{khalifa2020pcgrl,werneck2020generating,susanto2021applying,zakaria2022procedural} typically model an action as a single-tile mutation, which makes it not efficient enough to realise real-time generation.
+Motivated by this, EDRL~\cite{shu2021experience} employs a trained GAN \cite{volz2018evolving} as an action decoder and models the action space of an RL level designer as the latent space of this GAN.
+At the $\ith{i}$ step of the MDP, the RL designer observes $n$ previous level segments in latent vector representation $s_i = z_{i-n} \oplus \cdots \oplus z_{i-1}$, where $\oplus$ denotes the vector concatenation, and then the RL designer decides an action $a_i$ (i.e., a latent vector $z_i$) as an input to the GAN (i.e., segment generator).
 The GAN decodes $a_i$ into a level segment to be appended to the current level.
-Besides the advantage of enhancing generation efficiency, the GAN learns the underlying level patterns so that the level quality is assured.
+The use of GAN enables efficient generation.
+Moreover, GAN learns to generate realistic level segments \cite{volz2018evolving} so that the basic content quality is assured in EDRL.
+In addition to the work of \cite{shu2021experience}, the work of \cite{wang2022online} proposes to generate game levels from music online via RL.
+Wang \etal extend EDRL to multi-faceted experienced-driven OLG~\cite{wang2022fun}.
+However, none of them \cite{shu2021experience,wang2022online,wang2022fun} has discussed the recurrent patterns in generated levels.